yadzapp/digz/README.md

 # digz library

-DayZ server query library, with DZSA Tools fallback request.
+DayZ server query library, with [DZSA Mod Download Server](https://dayzsalauncher.com/#/tools) fallback request.
 It is built on top of [node-gamedig](https://github.com/gamedig/node-gamedig/), but focus on providing a simpler DayZ server output.

 digz is available as a node.js module, as well as a [command line executable](#usage-from-command-line).